apache/cloudstack/plugins/network-elements/vyos/README.md

     stable during all testing but an http based API would be better.
 Vyos is working on such an implementation through their [VyConf](https://wiki.vyos.net/wiki/Vyconf "Vyconf") initiative.
-The plugin will be refactored to use VyConf as soon as it that API is ready for release.
+The plugin will be refactored to use VyConf as soon as it that API is ready for release though VyConf is a long term goal for Vyos and will not be available for some time. .

   * Currently, Egress Firewall rules must be manually created that allow the DNS provider for the Guest Network to communicate on port 53.
 I need to determine how to